zephyrproject-rtos/zephyr/doc/reference/usermode/memory_domain.rst

     gen_app_partitions.py ... --library libc.a z_libc_partition ..

-There is no support for expressing this in the project-level configuration or build files; the toplevel ``CMakeLists.txt`` must be edited.
+For pre-compiled libraries there is no support for expressing this in the project-level configuration or build files; the toplevel ``CMakeLists.txt`` must be edited.

+For Zephyr libraries created using ``zephyr_library`` or ``zephyr_library_named`` the ``zephyr_library_app_memory`` function can be used to specify the memory partition where all globals in the library should be placed.

 Pre-defined Memory Partitions
 -----------------------------